For the past decade, Rebecca has built a reputation as a dynamic storyteller and news breaker.

 In 2013 she won Australia’s Best TV Story at the Yorella Media Awards for a heart-wrenching piece on a wheelchair-bound woman, who used duct-tape to pursue her dream of surfing.

-She was also recognised for breaking the Claremont Serial Killer arrest in 2016.
+She was also recognised for breaking the arrest of the alleged Claremont Serial Killer in 2016.

 Rebecca understands how today’s fast-paced newsrooms work and what Perth’s mainstream media is looking for.
 With her broad range of skills and contacts, she will be well placed to advise on strategy and pitch stories for CGM clients.